arkanis/minidyndns/README.md

 If `[ip]` is an empty string (`GET /?myip=`) both the IPv4 and IPv6 address are invalidated.
 The server won't return an IP for that subdomain until a new IP is assigned.

+You can omit the `myip` parameter (just `GET /`).
+In that case the server will set the subdomain matching the authentication to whatever IP the client is using to connect to the HTTP interface.
+In the internet this is your public IP.
+If you use MiniDynDNS in a local network this will probably be a local IP address.

 You can use `wget` on the command line or in scripts to assign a new IP to a subdomain (see "Some useful commands").
 Languages like PHP and Ruby can also do HTTP requests directly.